Naftoreiclag/Fir/README.md

         (-> a $ val) + (-> b $ val);
     ];

 It's just like the tree made earlier, but it is constructed with a statement, rather than a node or a value.
 However, it is ambigious whether you want the static value of a + b, or if you want the statement to calculate a + b every time "myFunction $ val" is called.
+To remove this ambiguousness, we need to use curly braces instead.

+    // Delcare a new function.
+    <- myFunction;

+    // Construct it to return a + b;
+    -> myFunction
+    {
+        (-> a $ val) + (-> b $ val);
+    };

+A little uglu, remember what I said about the compiler's interpretations?
+You can shorten it to just be:

+    // Delcare a new function.
+    <- myFunction;

+    // Construct it to return a + b;
+    -> myFunction
+    {
+        a + b;
+    };

+Real neato.